iarjona/PongJs/README.md

 # PongJs
-Basic Javascript videogame using jQuery + jCanvas.
+Basic Javascript videogame using jQuery, jCanvas and WebSockets